jiangwenyuan/nuster/README.md

 `curl -XPURGE https://127.0.0.1/imgs/test.jpg`

-It creates a key of `GET.scheme.host.uri`, and deletes the cache with that key.
+It creates a key of `GET.scheme.host.uri` and deletes the cache with that key.

-Note by default cache key contains `Host`, if you cache a request like `http://example.com/test` and purge from localhost you need to specify `Host` header:
+Note by default cache key contains `Host` if you cache a request like `http://example.com/test` and purge from localhost you need to specify `Host` header:

 `curl -XPURGE -H "Host: example.com" http://127.0.0.1/test`